 5. Poor sleep affects your memory

-Whilst sleeping, things you have seen, learnt or experienced are organized in the brain for future references.
-Therefore, if you do not get enough kip you will have a hard time remembering important details in future ultimately leading to degraded learning and memory difficulties.
+While sleeping, things you have seen, learned or experienced are organized in the brain for future references.
+Therefore, if you do not get enough kip, you will have a hard time remembering important details in the future ultimately leading to degraded learning and memory difficulties.

 6. Causes depression

 Depression has for a long time been a menace to many people.
 However, lack of sleep and depression is proven to have a strong correlation.
 In fact, research shows that people who face problems sleeping were five times likely to develop symptoms of depression.

 Sleep plays a crucial role in ensuring your body and mind to relax and repair themselves after the toiling they undergo.
 However, this does not mean that you should sleep for long as oversleeping also has its effects.
 That said, now that you finally know the importance of sleep, do not let your body and mind to suffer under your watch!